 - pizza wheel (for cutting larger pieces of gingerbread)

 - paring knife

 - Exacto knife (optional but comes in handy for cutting the baked gingerbread)

 - kitchen timer or Echo Dot (see below)

 - cake board (larger than the size of the completed house)

-- firm styrofoam sheets (for shoring up the house and roof as the icing dries)
+- craft foam (for shoring up the house and roof as the icing dries)

 - DO plan ahead.
 Gingerbread dough may be made in advance.